xolox/vim-lua-ftplugin/README.md

 ### The `lua_omni_blacklist` option

 If you like the omni completion mode but certain modules are giving you trouble (for example crashing Vim) you can exclude such modules from being loaded by the omni completion.
-You can do so by setting `lua_omni_module_blacklist` to a list of strings containing Vim regular expression patterns.
+You can do so by setting `lua_omni_blacklist` to a list of strings containing Vim regular expression patterns.
 The patterns are combined as follows:

     " Here's the black list:
     let g:lua_omni_blacklist = ['pl\.strict', 'lgi\..']